Qualifications from the College of Engineering

 The college offers a wide range of postgraduate qualifications.

 The BE(Hons) is a 4-year professional degree which starts with the Engineering Intermediate Year followed by three Professional Years in a choice of nine disciplines.
 Once the Engineering Intermediate Year has been completed there are nine disciplines (specialist subjects) to choose from in the Bachelor of Engineering with Honours.
 See the regulations for a BE(Hons) for detailed requirements.

-The Bachelor of Product Design will launch in 2018 and will have three majors: Industrial Product Design, Applied Immersive Game Design and Chemical and Healthcare Product Formulation.
+The Bachelor of Product Design has three majors: Industrial Product Design, Applied Immersive Game Design and Chemical, Natural & Healthcare Product Formulation.

 The Bachelor of Forestry Science is a four-year degree that includes a large amount of field work and prepares graduates for managing forest resources by combining the study of core science courses with management, commerce, and technologies.

 UC's Diploma in Global and Humanitarian Engineering is taken in parallel with the Bachelor of Engineering with Honours degree.
 It is an additional qualification that can be completed in the same time it takes to complete a four-year BE(Hons) degree.

 The Postgraduate Certificate in Engineering caters for professional engineers seeking advanced technical training or students looking for a one-year advanced qualification.

 The College of Engineering offers block courses as part of the Certificate of Proficiency.
 See also Professional Development.